Hyde County DWI Bail Information

 - Avoiding contact with the alleged victim

-- When You Must Appear in Court: You will be given a court date when you are released on bail.
-It is crucial to attend all scheduled court appearances.
+- When You Must Appear in Court: You will be given a court date and time when you are released.
+It is crucial to appear in court as scheduled.

-- What Happens If You Miss Court: If you fail to appear in court, a warrant will be issued for your arrest, and you will forfeit the bail money (or collateral).
+- What Happens If You Miss Court: If you fail to appear in court, a warrant will be issued for your arrest, and you will forfeit your bail.
+If you used a bail bondsman, they will likely hire a bounty hunter to find you and bring you back to court.
+Failing to appear can also result in additional charges.

 Special Considerations in Hyde County